WordPress SEO: the definitive guide

-How you should solve your duplicate content issue depends on the cause of the issue.
+How you should solve your duplicate content issue depends on the cause of the problem.
 In general, there are three ways to go about this — in order of preference:

 - Whenever possible, avoid creating duplicate content.
-If your system creates session IDs in the URL, try to turn that off, for instance.
+If your system creates session IDs in the URL, try to turn that off.

 - Can’t avoid creating them?
-301 redirect those URLs to the original version.
+Redirect those URLs with a 301 to the original version.

-- Really need to keep a duplicate article?
+- Need to keep a duplicate article?
 Make sure to add a canonical link to the original version in the

 <head>section of the duplicate article.
-It will show search engines what the original version of the article is, so they can pass the link juice on to the original version.
-In the next section you’ll find out how easy this is with Yoast SEO.
+It will show search engines what the original version of the article is to pass the link juice on to the original version.
+In the next section, you’ll find out how easy this is with Yoast SEO.